robotraconteur/robotraconteur/examples/reynard_the_robot/java/client/README.md

 This example demonstrates controlling Reynard using Java as a Robot Raconteur client.

+## Setup

+The Java OpenJDK 11 or greater is required to compile the example.
+The Python Reynard the Robot server must be running.
+See the [Python example README](../../python/client/README.md) for instructions setting up Reynard the Robot.

 This example requires the Robot Raconteur Java files.
 Download the file `RobotRaconteur-Java-<ver>-Java.zip` and extract the contents to `C:\ws\robotraconteur_java` on Windows on `$HOME/robotraconteur_java` on Linux/Mac OS.